Topics included in this article:

 7. The final screen will display the QR Registration Code.
 Show this QR Code to any camera that is powered and connected to the internet, and it will register accordingly.

-Note: If you do not hear a click, try moving the phone toward and away from the camera, or try a different camera lens.
+Note: If you do not hear a click, try moving the phone toward and away from the camera.

 Helpful Links